 My only criticism is that the book ended rather abruptly, followed by an epilogue that was set five years later and basically explained how everything turned out.
 I would rather have been shown what happened than told in an epilogue.
 That being said, this is a beautiful, endearing novel that will transport you to a time when life was hard, loss was prevalent, and love, if you could find it, was cherished.

-This book is available on Kindle Unlimited, where subscribers can borrow it for free.
+This book is available on Kindle Unlimited, where subscribers can read it for free.
 I highly recommend you check it out.